Forest of Dean Railway: Acquisition of the Forest of Dean Railway

 Isambard Kingdom Brunel, as engineer of the South Wales Railway, was not satisfied with the proposed conversion because of the steep gradients involved and the uncertainty as to whether the line might continue to be worked by horses.
 The South Wales Railway had priorities elsewhere, and the purchase and conversion by them was left in abeyance.
 The FODR meanwhile, with the promise of their concern being purchased, suspended any expenditure on maintenance or repairs.

 This enabled the FODR to enhance its profits: in 1848 the FODR paid a dividend of 8%, but in September 1849 Brunel reported an interview with local traders, who "feared the trade would be seriously inconvenienced if not actually stopped, unless arrangements were made to keep the line in repair".
 The South Wales Railway board then authorised its solicitors to guarantee the average cost of one month's repair of the FODR.
 The following month it was reported that a bill had been filed by the FODR to enforce performance of the agreement, and the South Wales Railway thereupon requested Brunel to negotiate some arrangement with the FODR.
 On 7 November 1849 the South Wales Railway agreed to purchase the FODR for £90,000, to be paid on 27 January 1853.
 The South Wales Railway was considered to be in possession from 27 July 1849.

-The South Wales Railway New Works Act was dated 3 July 1851, and it authorised the construction of a single-line broad-gauge locomotive railway from Churchway Engine and Whimsey to the main line (using parts of the tramroad), and a new wharves branch at Bullo; this was in substitution for the 1847 Act.
+The South Wales Railway New Works Act 1851 (14 & 15 Vict. c. lii) was dated 3 July 1851, and it authorised the construction of a single-line broad-gauge locomotive railway from Churchway Engine and Whimsey to the main line (using parts of the tramroad), and a new wharves branch at Bullo; this was in substitution for the 1847 act.
 The South Wales Railway opened its line from near Gloucester to a temporary station at Chepstow East on 19 September 1851.

 Brunel reported on 25 February 1852 that the contract for the enlargement of the FODR tunnel and the construction of another through Blakeney Hill, was to be let during the month.
 The final meeting of the FODR Company took place in London on Friday 10 September 1852.
 In February 1853 the conversion work was going ahead, but the enlargement of the tunnel was proving difficult, especially as the heavy winter coal traffic on the line had to be maintained during the work.

 By February 1854 the operation of enlarging the old tunnel had been completed.
 The railway to Churchway and Whimsey, with the dock branch, was opened for coal traffic on Monday 24 July 1854, as a broad gauge branch of the South Wales Railway.
 The work had cost £120,000; the line was 7 miles 20 chains long, and the Bullo dock branch was 53 chains long.
 For some time to come Whimsey was regarded as the centre of the traffic activity on the line; Cinderford as a community had not yet developed significantly.